yashasip7/Fresher-Coding-Assessment/mastodon/README.md

 TODO: INSERT FIGMA PROTOTYPE LINK

 - Username and password fields should have basic validations like: fields should not be empty when form is submitted.
-- The user should be able to enter username and password and, upon submission, get an access token which can be used in further steps.
+- The user should be able to enter username and password, and upon submission, get an access token which can be used in further steps.

 ### Step 2: Show Public Timeline